-The Department of Pharmacy provides integrated, cost-effective pharmaceutical services to Stanford Hospital & Clinics (SHC).
+The Department of Pharmacy provides integrated, cost-effective pharmaceutical services to Stanford Health Care (SHC).
 These patient-focused services include medication delivery, therapeutic recommendations, and promotion of optimal drug therapy.

 To advance its mission, the department provides a supportive environment for professional training and development.
 The Department of Pharmacy participates in the American Society of Health-System Pharmacists (ASHP) Residency program.
 Three ASHP-accredited residency training programs are offered including a PGY-1 pharmacy practice residency and two specialty PGY-2 residencies in Critical Care and Oncology/Hematology.
 Stanford pharmacists also precept pharmacy students on clerkship rotations.